jporwal05/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

-Mean of steps taken per day: **32.4799636**
+Mean of steps taken per day: **9354.2295082**

-Median of steps taken per day: **36.09375**
+Median of steps taken per day: **10395**

-**Comparing from previous data we can see that the mean of steps taken per day drops a few units after imputing the missing values.**
+**Comparing from previous data we can see that the mean of steps taken per day increases by a few Kilo units after imputing the missing values.**

 ## Are there differences in activity patterns between weekdays and weekends?